 Protected Classes Under California Law

-California's system for ensuring fair employment rights of protected classes is stronger than the federal law as it has a more extensive list of protected classes.
+California's employment rights system for protected classes is stronger than federal law.
+It has a longer list of protected classes.

-The Family Rights Act, California Equal Pay Act, and The Fair Employment and Housing Act (FEHA) protect California employees from being discriminated against for the following reasons:
+The Family Rights Act, California Equal Pay Act, and FEHA protect California employees from discrimination for these reasons:

 - Race